ishitakeshawani/Calculator-JS/README.md

 # Calculator-JS
-I made Calculator using JavaScript as part of my learning.
+I made Calculator using JavaScript as part of my learning.</br>
+yourcalc.netlify.app